 Pacifica Hospital of the Valley’s commitment to providing the highest quality care and ensuring the safety of our patients, employees, providers, and visitors is our priority.

-In light of local cases of COVID-19 and global instances of exponential spread of the virus, We have temporary measures in place to minimize traffic and potential exposure in our hospital, protecting patients and staff.
+In light of local cases of COVID-19 and global instances of exponential spread of the virus and Variants, We have temporary measures in place to minimize traffic and potential exposure in our hospital, protecting patients and staff.

-Currently, no visitors are allowed in units at PHV, but only under the following conditions:
+Currently, visitors are allowed in units at PHV, but only under the following conditions:

 We are working diligently to invite families back to be with their loved ones.
 It will be a gradual process, as we continue to be focused on stopping the spread of COVID-19, to keep our patients, residents and families safe.

-All visitors are screened for symptoms or potential exposure to COVID-19.
+All visitors are screened for symptoms or potential exposure to COVID-19, even if vaccinated.
 Those who screen positive for any symptoms will not be able to visit.
-All visitors are required to wear a mask.

 “We understand this is a great hardship to both patients, residents and families, but we know that people with weakened immune systems are more vulnerable to this novel coronavirus, and after careful evaluation of the evolving risks of transmission, we feel it is the most sensible thing to do,” Precious Mayes., president and CEO of PHV.

 We are encouraging the use of devices such as smartphones to communicate with patients and residents remotely, and the use of iPads for virtual visits.
 PHV is providing devices to patients and residents for virtual visitation to those who don’t have them.